Christopher E. Rudd: Recognition

 Rudd has received awards including the Cancer Research Institute/Benjamin Jacobson Family Investigator Award (New York), Claudia Adams Barr Research Award (Boston) and was a Scholar of the Leukemia Society of America and a Principal Research Fellow (PRF) of the Wellcome Trust.
-He was elected a Fellow of the Royal College of Pathologists (FRCPath) and the Academy of Medical Sciences (FMedSci).
+He was elected a Fellow of the Royal College of Pathologists (FRCPath) and the Academy of Medical Sciences (FMedSci), the Royal Society of Canada (FRSC), the Canadian Academy of Health Sciences (CAHS) and the American Association for the Advancement of Science (Fellow AAAS).
 Over the years, Rudd has trained many graduate students at Ph.D. level, some of whom hold prestigious academic positions in different parts of the world.

 His nomination as a Fellow of the Academy of Medical Sciences (FMedSci) in 2002 reads: